kiet13/structure-inpainting/README.md

 LOG_INTERVAL           | 10    | how many iterations to wait before logging training loss (0: never)
 SAMPLE_INTERVAL        | 1000  | how many iterations to wait before saving sample (0: never)
 SAMPLE_SIZE            | 10    | number of images to sample on each samling interval

+### Acknowledgements

+We built our code based on [Edge-Connect](https://github.com/knazeri/edge-connect).
+Please consider to cite their papers.